 Tower of Voices Project Description

 The Tower of Voices serves as both a visual and audible reminder of the heroism of the forty passengers and crew of United Flight 93.
-On September 09, 2018 Flight 93 National Memorial will host a dedication event to complete the final phase of construction and complete the permanent memorial.
+On September 09, 2018 Flight 93 National Memorial hosted a dedication event to complete the final phase of construction and complete the permanent memorial.

 The tower is conceived as a monumental, ninety-three feet tall musical instrument holding forty wind chimes, representing the forty passengers and crew members.
 It is intended to be a landmark feature near the memorial entrance, visible from US Route 30/Lincoln Highway.
-The Tower of Voices will provide a living memorial in sound to remember the forty through their ongoing voices.
+The Tower of Voices provides a living memorial in sound to remember the forty through their ongoing voices.

-The tower project will be constructed from 2017 to 2018 with a dedication of the project on September 9, 2018.
-Funding for the design and construction of the project is provided through private donations to the National Park Foundation and the Friends of Flight 93 National Memorial.
+The tower project was constructed from 2017 to 2018 with a dedication of the project on September 9, 2018.
+Funding for the design and construction of the project was provided through private donations to the National Park Foundation and the Friends of Flight 93 National Memorial.

 Uniqueness of Design

 There are no other chime structures like this in the world.
 The shape and orientation of the tower are designed to optimize air flow through the tower walls to reach the interior chime chamber.
 The chime system is designed using music theory to identify a mathematically developed range of frequencies needed to produce a distinct musical note associated with each chime.
 The applied music theory allows the sound produced by individual chimes to be musically compatible with the sound produced by the other chimes in the tower.
 The intent is to create a set of forty tones (voices) that can connote through consonance the serenity and nobility of the site while also through dissonance recalling the event that consecrated the site.